Mateo-tech/maeve-autopilot/README.md

 - 3 Fully Connected Layers
 - A single output neuron (=> steering angle), default activation

-For the demo, we intentionally overfitted the main dataset in order to make the model to rather remember the short distances in drove through.
+For the demo, the model is intentionally overfitted in order to make the model remember the short distances of more complex sequences it drove through more precisely.
 However, the model generalizes well on new data.

 ## Inspiration
 1. [End to End Learning for Self-Driving Cars](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)